Spring Clean Your GSA Schedule

 GSA Sales vs. Non-GSA Sales

-While going through the quarterly sales reporting process for the first time, one of the most difficult tasks is differentiating a GSA sale from a non-GSA sale.
-If you are selling a product or service on your GSA contract to an authorized GSA user at either contract prices or lower, the order could be considered a GSA sale.
+While going through the sales reporting process for the first time, one of the most difficult tasks is differentiating a GSA sale from a non-GSA sale.
+If you are selling a product or service on your GSA Schedule contract to an authorized GSA user at either contract prices or lower, the order could be considered a GSA sale.

 - GSA contract number is stated on the purchase order or task order